 How to find the best schools in Bali in 2021

 Having trouble choosing a school to send your children to in Bali?
-The island has many international schools to choose from and most of them come with a big price tag!
-Apart from choosing between curriculums like the British Cambridge System, Australian, International Baccalaureate, Montessori, The Green School Way, Steiner and Reggio-Emilia Inspired Nature-Based systems, there are alternative ways to learn – like home-schooling, online distance education, unschooling and world schooling!
+Curious about the Bali school education system?
+What are the Bali International school fees like?
+Across the island there are many international standard schools to choose from and most come with a big price tag!
+Apart from choosing between curriculums like the National Indonesian, British Cambridge System, Australian, Montessori, The Green School Way, Steiner and Reggio-Emilia Inspired Nature-Based systems, there are alternative ways to learn – like home-schooling, online distance education, unschooling and world schooling!

 Factors to consider in your Bali school plans